Local Exchangeability: Local exchangeability

 To quantify differences in distributions, \cref{defn:localexch} employs the total variation distance, which for random elements $Y,Z$ in a measurable space $(\mcY, \Xi)$ is defined as

-The choice of total variation distance (as opposed to other metrics and divergences, see e.g.~\citep{Gibbs02}) is motivated by its symmetry and generality; in particular, it imposes no additional structure beyond that of a measurable space on $(\mcX, \Sigma)$.
+The choice of total variation distance (as opposed to other metrics and divergences, see e.g.~\citep{Gibbs02}) is motivated by its symmetry and generality.
 We make $d$ a premetric---as opposed to a (pseudo)metric, say---as the triangle inequality and positive definiteness are unused in the theory below.
-Further we use a premetric with range $[0, 1]$ because total variation always lies in this range, and so any valid bound in \cref{eq:localexch} for a premetric $d : \mcT \times \mcT \to \reals_+$ can be improved by replacing with $\min(d, 1)$.
+Further we use a premetric with range $[0, 1]$ because total variation always lies in this range, and so any valid bound in \cref{eq:localexch} for a premetric $d : \mcT \times \mcT \to \reals_+$ can be improved by replacing $d$ with $\min(d, 1)$.
 And although \cref{defn:localexch} imposes a total variation bound only for all finite sets of covariates, it is equivalent to do so for all countable sets of covariates, as shown in \cref{prop:finiteinfiniteequiv}. \bnprop If $X$ is locally exchangeable with respect to $d$, then for any countable subset $T \subset \mcT$ and injection $\pi: T \to \mcT$,

 \enprop